seolcu/seolcu.com/content/blog/introduction-to-various-desktop-environments-in-linux.md

 | ----- | -------------- | ------- |
 | GNOME | X11, Wayland   | GTK     |

-**Advantages:**
+**GNOME** is one of the most popular desktop environments, widely used as the default desktop for Ubuntu.

+**Pros:**

-1. Simple and unified design
+1. Simple and consistent design
 2. Smooth animation effects
-3. Smooth touchscreen and touchpad gestures
+3. Touchscreen and touchpad gestures
 4. Excellent scalability
-5. Large community
+5. Large community support

-**Disadvantages:**
+**Cons:**

-1. Limited features
+1. Limited customization options
-2. Difficult customization
+2. Steeper learning curve
 3. High resource usage

 ## 2. KDE Plasma